radius-project/blog/radblog/content/posts/2026/community-update-june/index.md

 - **Clearer errors for unregistered Resource Types** — Deploying a custom Resource Type that was never registered used to fail with a misleading `not supported by location "global"` message.
 Radius now reports the real problem — that the Resource Type is not registered — and tells you to register it before deploying resources of that type. ([#12183](https://github.com/radius-project/radius/pull/12183))
 - **Preserve Helm values on upgrade** — `rad upgrade kubernetes` previously reset stored Helm values (for example, `global.azureWorkloadIdentity.enabled`) back to chart defaults on every upgrade.
 It now starts from the new chart defaults, replays the values you set on the previous release, and then applies any new `--set` overrides, with a `--reset-values` flag to opt out. ([#12029](https://github.com/radius-project/radius/pull/12029))

-## Designs for community feedback

-Several technical designs were shared this month and are good places to weigh in on where Radius is heading:

-- **Multi-cluster deployment** — The design behind the v1 work above.
-It introduces the `ClusterAccessResolver` seam and documents how named clusters and cloud-derived credentials (EKS and AKS) will follow in a later phase. ([#12106](https://github.com/radius-project/radius/pull/12106))
-- **Output resource identity** — A phased design that gives output resources first-class `providerResourceId` and `providerResourceIdKind` fields, so clients no longer need provider-specific rules to match resources.
-This improves shared-resource delete warnings and application graph grouping. ([#12074](https://github.com/radius-project/radius/pull/12074))
-- **`Radius.Compute/containerImages`** — The design for a Resource Type that builds and manages container images as part of your Application. ([#11734](https://github.com/radius-project/radius/pull/11734))
-- **Auto-injected base properties for Resource Types** — The proposal behind the schema simplification described above, covering how common properties like `environment`, `application`, and `connections` are merged in automatically. ([#12223](https://github.com/radius-project/radius/pull/12223))
-- **Syncing default Resource Types without a fake Go module** — An open proposal to fetch the default Resource Type manifests from resource-types-contrib by git ref (and later a signed release asset) instead of treating that YAML-only repository as a Go module.
-This cleans up the dependency graph and supply-chain reports, and it is still open for comments. ([#12236](https://github.com/radius-project/radius/pull/12236))

 ## Ecosystem and docs